 Madhusmita Misra, MD MPH

-Dr. Misra is the Division Chief of Pediatric Endocrinology at Massachusetts General Hospital for Children and the Talbot Professor of Pediatrics at Harvard Medical School.
-She is the Director of the Pediatric Endocrine-Neuroendocrine-Sports Endocrine Research Laboratory at Massachusetts General Hospital and ex-director of the Pediatric Endocrine training program.
-Dr. Misra is the Principal Investigator of the REACT Study, Female Athlete Study, Brain Study, and Weight Loss Surgery Study and a co-investigator on the Anorexia Nervosa and CARE studies.
+Dr. Misra is the Division Chief of Pediatric Endocrinology at Mass General Hospital for Children and the Talbot Professor of Pediatrics at Harvard Medical School.
+She is the Director of the Pediatric Endocrine-Sports Endocrine-Neuroendocrine Laboratory at Massachusetts General Hospital (MGH), ex-director of the Pediatric Endocrine fellowship program, and Immediate Past President of the Pediatric Endocrine Society.
+Dr. Misra is the Principal Investigator of the ongoing REACT, POWER, Weight Loss Surgery, and Male Athlete studies, and the completed Female Athlete, Anorexia Nervosa and Brain Studies.
+She is also a co-investigator on the completed CARE study.
+Dr. Misra has published ~200 original research papers and over 100 chapters, reviews, letters and position statements.
+Dr. Misra has received the John Haddad Young Investigator Award (AIMM-ASBMR), the Janet W. McArthur Award (Women in Endocrinology), the Claflin Distinguished Scholar Award (MGH) and the Rita M. Kelley, MD, Fellowship (MGH).
 Although Dr. Misra is now a successful physician, she wanted to be an astrophysicist in high school.

 Elizabeth Lawson, MD